njisaf/heretogether-redux/standup.md

 **Standup Meeting @ 11:30 a.m.
 *Duncan needed to debug us a lot.
 Resolved merge conflicts and we are back on track with all tests passing.
 Group to review all routes and discuss what more routes we need, if any.

+**Did not have second standup

 **ToDo:**
 *Profile: GET all route
- *In Profile mock, we include mocking logic for pic and file router, and make a test that updates the pic and status IDs *Status: GET all route
+ *In Profile mock, we include mocking logic for pic and file router, and make a test that updates the pic and file IDs *Status: modify status model to include an array of files ?
+Will discuss w/ Duncan *Status: GET all route - DONE
-*Pic: PUT route, plus update schema to take out extraneous fields *File: GET all route
+*Pic: PUT route, plus update schema to take out extraneous fields - DONE *File: GET all route
 *Plus test these new routes accordingly
+*Discuss w/ Duncan about file-router endpoints